 The opposite of that “stuffy” environment doesn’t mean that it is “sloppy” either.

-Working remote can be empowering.
-One of my favorite clients’ sales rep takes 3 trains and a bus to get to work.
+Working remotely can be empowering.
+One of my favorite clients’ sales reps takes 3 trains and a bus to get to work.
 Imagine how efficient she is now that she takes back 3 hours a day!

 Meetings That Could Be Emails Might Be